 There are different types of reasoning tasks that can be posed to a reasoner about a set of statements.
 One task would be to ask whether a particular statement is true with respect to a set of statements.
 For example, we could ask whether the above statement is true with respect to the three statements given earlier.
 Another task would be to check whether a set of statements is consistent, i.e. that they do not contradict one another.
 Yet another task would be to check whether a given description is satifiable with respect to a set of statements, i.e. whether it is possible that there are individuals which comply with the description.
-For example, we could ask the reasoner whether the description Tuberculosis \sqcap Bacterium is satisfiable with respect to the set of statements given earlier.
+For example, we could ask the reasoner whether the description Tuberculosis $\sqcap$ Bacterium is satisfiable with respect to the set of statements given earlier.
 Finally, we could ask whether a statement about an individual is true with respect to a set of statements, i.e. whether some individual complies with a given description (see Section 6.2.2 below for an example).

-This final reasoning task may seem very similar to a database query, like 'give me all the individuals who are infected with tuberculosis'.
+This final reasoning task may seem similar to a database query, like 'is patient X infected with tuberculosis?'.
 However, reasoning over logic-based ontologies amounts to reasoning over all possible interpretations of the statements expressed in the ontology.
-This is in contrast with reasoning over a database, which amounts to reasoning over a single interpretation.
-(See the discussion of the open- and closed-world assumptions in Section 2.3 below.)
+This is in contrast to reasoning over a database, which amounts to reasoning over a single interpretation.
+(See the discussion of the openand closed-world assumptions in Section 2.3 below.)

-Almost all logic-based ontologies are based on description logics [6], a family of logics particularly suited to expressing ontological knowledge and reasoning about it.
-Each member of this family has a different measure of expressiveness, i.e. it is able to express particular nuances of knowledge.
+Almost all logic-based ontologies are based on description logics [6] (or DLs), a family of decidable logics particularly suited to expressing ontological knowledge and reasoning about it.
+Informally, a decidable logic is one for which an algorithm exists that is guaranteed to answer queries in a finite amount of time.
+Each member of the DL family of logics has a different measure of expressiveness, i.e. it is able to express particular nuances of knowledge.
 The reason why all these logics are not lumped together into one über-expressive logic is that one wouldn't be able to reason efficiently over knowledge expressed in it.
-Each logic in this family is limited in its expressiveness by the existence of an efficient algorithm to reason over it.
+So each logic in this family is limited in its expressiveness by the existence of an efficient algorithm to reason over it.
 In other words, there is a trade-off between the expressiveness of respective description logics and the efficiency of algorithms that can reason about knowledge expressed in them.

-There are some highly expressive description logics, e.g. SHOIN(D) and SROIQ, whose reasoning algorithms, although theoretically shown to be of intractable complexity, nevertheless in practice perform quite acceptably for small to medium-sized ontologies.
+There are some highly expressive description logics, e.g. SHOIN(D) and SROIQ [13], whose reasoning algorithms, although theoretically shown to be of intractable complexity, in practice perform quite acceptably for small to medium-sized ontologies.

 For very large ontologies, less expressive description logics which have reasoning algorithms of tractable complexity are preferred.
-For example, the description logic \mathcal{EL}^+ [13], which is the underlying logic of SNOMED CT, has limited expressiveness (e.g. it does not allow one to express negation, as in 'a bacterium is not a virus').
-This restriction allows algorithms to reason efficiently over large ontologies expressed in \mathcal{EL}^+ .
-On the other hand, the description logic DL-Lite [14] allows primitive negation but does not allow qualified existential quantification (as in 'tuberculosis is caused by some bacterium') as provided in \mathcal{EL}^+ .
-This allows the implementation of reasoners which can operate efficiently over database schemas expressed as DL-Lite [15].
+For example, the description logic $\mathcal{EL}^+$ [14], which is the underlying logic of SNOMED CT, has limited expressiveness (e.g. it does not allow one to express negation, as in 'a bacterium is not a virus').
+This restriction allows algorithms to reason efficiently over large ontologies expressed in $\mathcal{EL}^+$ .
+On the other hand, the description logic DL-Lite [15] allows primitive negation but does not allow qualified existential quantification (as in 'tuberculosis is caused by some bacterium') as provided in $\mathcal{EL}^+$ .
+This allows the implementation of reasoners which can operate efficiently over database schemas expressed as DL-Lite ontologies [16].